Eiji Kawashima: Lierse

 Ahead of the 2011–12 season, Kawashima was linked a move away from Lierse, with clubs like Fulham, West Bromwich Albion and VVV-Venlo keen on signing him.
-At the start of the 2011–12 season, Kawashima remained first choice goalkeeper for the side and then kept his first clean sheet in a 0–0 draw against Genk on 6 August 2011.
-He then managed two clean sheets between 17 September 2011 and 24 September 2011 against Cercle Brugge and Westerlo.
-During the 2011–12 season, he was credited by Manager Chris Janssens for giving the club the best defence.
-In October 2011, Kawashima was handed the captaincy taking over from Wesley Sonck and played his first match as captain on 15 October 2011, where he helped the side beat Zulte Waregem 2–1.
-Kawashima again kept two clean sheets between 26 February 2012 and 3 March 2012 against Anderlecht and OH Leuven.
-He spent the rest of the season continuing his duties as captain.
+At the start of the 2011–12 season, Kawashima remained the club’s first choice goalkeeper and then kept his first clean sheet of the season, in a 0–0 draw against Genk on 6 August 2011.
+He then managed to keep two clean sheets against Cercle Brugge and Westerlo on 17 September 2011 and 24 September 2011 respectively.
+After the match, manager Chris Janssens praised his performance and contributing to Lierse’s defence, conceding six goals by the end of September.
+Kawashima was handed the captaincy taking over from Wesley Sonck and captained Lierse for the first time, in a 2–1 win against Zulte Waregem on 15 October 2011.
+From that moment on, he remained as the club’s captain for the rest of the 2011–12 season.
+Kawashima, once again, kept two clean sheets against Anderlecht and OH Leuven on 26 February 2012 and 3 March 2012 respectively.
 His performance at Lierse led the club begin negotiations over a new contract.
 At the end of the 2011–12 season, he had played all 30 regular league games and six Europa League Playoff games.
-Once again, Kawashima won the club's player of the season award.
+For his performance, Kawashima won Lierse’s player of the season award.
 For his performances, he was nominated for Goalkeeper of the Year but lost out to Silvio Proto.